What Taxes Apply to My Inheritance in Maine, and When Will I Receive It?

 When someone dies without a will in Maine, state intestacy law determines who inherits.
 The surviving spouse and children typically have priority.
 The distribution rules vary based on family structure.
 See the breakdown with the Maine inheritance calculator.

 Probate costs in Maine include attorney fees, executor fees, court filing fees, and publication costs.
-Total costs typically range from 3-8% of estate value depending on complexity.
+On a $500,000 estate, total costs run about $27,778 depending on complexity.
 The Maine probate calculator provides a detailed estimate.

 In-depth guides covering Maine probate laws, trust requirements, and estate planning strategies.